ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 If decided to run OSS model, the generation script uses vllm and therefore requires GPU for hosting and inferencing.
 If you have questions or concerns about evaluating OSS models, please reach out to us in our [discord channel](https://discord.gg/grXXvj9Whz).

-### Running the Generation Script
+### Genrating LLM Responses

-Use the following command to do LLM inference of the evaluation data with specific models
+Use the following command for LLM inference of the evaluation dataset with specific models

 ```bash
 python openfunctions_evaluation.py --model MODEL_NAME --test-category TEST_CATEGORY